 Analyzing iShares MSCI Emerging Index Fund's Unusual Options Activity

-On Friday, shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw unusual options activity.
-After the option alert, the stock price moved up to $52.84.
+iShares MSCI Emerging Index Fund (NYSE:EEM) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $53.7 following the option alert.

 - Option Type: TRADE